alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 ### Saving a single web page

-I start by saving the HTML file, usually using the "Save As" button my web browser.
+I start by saving the HTML file, using the "Save As" button my web browser.

 Then I open that file in a web browser and my text editor.
 Using the browser's developer tools, I look for supporting resources that I need to save locally -- stylesheets, fonts, images.